Overland Travel in Japan

-Non-fiction, fiction, travel memoirs and guidebooks, this overview of books on Japan will help you get started to prepare for your journey.
+Non-fiction, Japanese literature, travel memoirs, guidebooks and other books on Japan will help you get started to prepare for your journey.

-Money matters, documentation, sightseeing, public transport, fuel and gas stations, car maintenance and more in our Japan Budget Report.
+Money matters, documentation, sightseeing, fuel and gas stations, car maintenance and more in our Japan Travel Budget Report.

 What a journey it has been!
 9 months, 11 islands, 12,000 kilometers from Kyushu in the south to Hokkaido in the north.
 We kept you updated through our ‘Where are … Read more

 The driving, people, camping, paperwork, and infrastructure are among the reasons why overlanding in Japan is fun, easy, and affordable.

 Travel information for your overland journey to Japan: budget, roads, gas stations, camping, and more in our Overland Travel Guide for Japan.